SAP-samples/btp-kyma-multitenant-extension/documentation/next-steps/metering/README.md

 * Best if you know scope, size & timing of usage for a fixed portion, want flexibility for rest

 **Flexible Commitment + Overage (CPEA)**
 * Fixed commitment, overage at premium.
-Multiple services can be used without service specific commit
+Multiple services can be used without service-specific commit
 * Advance billing for commit, overage in arrears, commit to consume → billing in arrears for actual use
 * Best if you need consumption with service level flexibility

 **"Zero Commit" PAYG**
 * No upfront commitment, no discount, premium prices vs subscription